ajaycc17/ajaycc17/README.md

 #### Hi There!👋
 - 👋 I’m <strong>Ajay Choudhury</strong>.
-- 🌱 I’m currently a final year MS student in EECS at IISER Bhopal.
+- 🎓 I’m a BS-MS graduate in Electrical Engineering & Computer Science(major) and Data Science & Engineering(minor) from IISER Bhopal.
-- 🔭 I'm currently working on cryptography, machine learning and web development.
+- 🔭 I'm currently looking for SDE/SWE roles/internships.
+- 👩🏾‍💻 I'm interested in full stack development.
 - ⌛ Reach me on <a href="https://linkedin.com/in/ajaycc17">LinkedIn</a>.
-- 👩🏾‍💻 You can read some of my works <a href="https://ajaycc17.github.io/">here</a> and follow me on <a href="https://twitter.com/ajaycc17">Twitter</a>.
+- 🌱 You can read some of my works <a href="https://codeplasma.tech/">here</a> and follow me on <a href="https://twitter.com/ajaycc17">Twitter</a>.

 <!---
 ajaycc17/ajaycc17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.